Skip to main content

 The cost of a city-to-city journey is cheaper by rail

-Travelling by rail can be up to 80% cheaper on similar routes than flying, when accounting for the additional cost of baggage and airport transfers.
+Travelling by rail can be up to 70% cheaper on similar routes than flying, when accounting for the additional cost of baggage and seat selection.

 Booking ahead by rail delivers better value for customers